Rider’s Online MAcc Program Prepares Working Professionals for CPA Licensure and More

 “It’s a very rich setting.
 It’s a collaborative setting.
 It’s a setting that enables me to seamlessly connect course material to the real world of business valuations,” she said.

-For more information about the online MAcc Program, please visit the Online MAcc website, contact Dr. Marge O’Reilly-Allen, Accounting department chair, at email@example.com, or John Farrell, assistant dean for Graduate Business Programs at firstname.lastname@example.org.
+For more information about the online MAcc Program, please visit the Online MAcc website, contact Dr. Marge O’Reilly-Allen, Accounting department chair, at [email protected], or Jean Cherney at [email protected] for Graduate Business Programs.